 Credit risk: Generally, credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 The Board's investment policy does not contain any specific provisions intended to limit the Board's exposure to credit risk.
 Credit risk is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-Under the investment agreement with WYO-STAR, the Board has invested monies at a variable and fixed contract rate of interest, respectively.
-There is no rating available for the WYO-STAR investment; however, under Wyoming State Statutes underlying providers are required to have the highest rating from at least one of the nationally recognized rating organizations.
+Under the investment agreements with WYO-STAR I and WYO-STAR II (collectively "WYO-STAR"), the Board has invested monies at a variable and fixed contract rate of interest, respectively.
+There is no rating available for the WYO-STAR investments; however, under Wyoming State Statutes underlying providers are required to have the highest rating from at least one of the nationally recognized rating organizations.

-Custodial credit risk: Custodial credit risk for deposits and certificates of deposit is the risk that, in the event of the failure of a depository financial institution, the Board will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
+Custodial credit risk: Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, the Board will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
 Certain deposits held in Board bank accounts are insured by Federal deposit insurance or are collateralized with securities held by the custodian bank under safekeeping or Federal Reserve receipts in the name of the Board and the financial institution.
-As of June 30, 2019, the Board had bank balances on deposit and certificates of deposit of \$7,771,222.
-These deposits and certificates of deposit were fully collateralized or insured, as required by Wyoming State Statutes.
+As of June 30, 2020, the Board had bank balances on deposit of \$4,638,567.
+These deposits were fully collateralized or insured, as required by Wyoming State Statutes.

 In addition to the applicable Wyoming State Statutes, the Board's policy requires all deposits to be collateralized at 105% of the amount invested including accrued interest to further reduce its exposure to custodial credit risk.
-At June 30, 2019, the Board's deposits were fully collateralized as required by Board policy.
+At June 30, 2020, the Board's deposits were fully collateralized as required by Board policy.